Skip to navigation

 The warning sign at the start of the Pyke Route... and they're absolutely right

-Not wasting a great deal of time after finishing the Kepler Track, I got back on the road and headed up the Milford Road, past Lake Te Anau, to Gunn's Camp at Hollyford.
-I'd decided on my next plan: to conquer the Hollyford Track.
+Not wasting any time after finishing the Kepler Track, I got straight back on the road and headed up the Milford Road, past Lake Te Anau, to Gunn's Camp at Hollyford.
+While walking the Kepler Track, I'd decided on my next plan: to conquer the Hollyford Track.
 The Hollyford Track is a step up from the Kepler Track, being a 56km track from the road end to the sea... and another 56km back again.
-The track is much harder and the return distance considerable, but I was feeling pretty confident after the Kepler, and not at all tired, so the Hollyford it was.
-I'd already stocked up with ten days' worth of food just in case, so after a night at Gunn's camp, I headed for the start of the track.
+The track is much tougher and the overall distance much longer – 112km there and back compared to 67km for the Kepler round trip – but I was feeling pretty confident after and didn't feel at all tired, so the Hollyford it was.
+I'd already stocked up with ten days' worth of food just in case, so after a night at Gunn's Camp, I headed for the start of the track.

 The Hollyford River